Coordinator of New York City History Day

 Goals for NYCMER:

 I hold a Masters in Museum Education from Bank Street College of Education and a multidisciplinary Bachelors in art, anthropology, and media from CUNY BA.
-I am currently an educator at the New York Transit Museum and on the conference planning committee for NYCMER.
-I have been an educator at the Old Stone House of Brooklyn and was the summer camp director at Circle Pines Center.
-I have done work at the Metropolitan Museum of Art, the Morgan Library and Museum, The International Center of Photography, and New York Hall of Science as well as volunteering at the AMNH.
+I am an Educator and Coordinator for New York City History Day at the Brooklyn Public Library’s Center for Brooklyn History.
+I am currently in my second year as NYCMER Vice President and was on the Conference Planning Committee before that.
+I have been an educator at the Old Stone House of Brooklyn and the New York Transit Museum.
+I have done work at many other institutions around New York City.